lyndonyz/GameVerse/README.md

 ## Using Visual Studio Code to Pull Stuff

 I can't remember exactly how it works, but it should tell you when theres something to pull when in the branch tab.
 If not, before you do something on a file, make sure that you click the pull button (the solid arrow pointing to a circle) as well as the refresh button.

-Thats about it.
-Any questions, as before message me.
 <br>